RGx01/home-assistant-Solax-Zappi-Octopus-Control/README.md

 automation: !include automations.yaml
 </code>

 The directory referenced in homeassistant: tag should look like this once all the mandatory replacements mentioned above are complete.
-The packages directory is in the same dierectory where the Home Assistant configuration is kept.
+The packages directory is in the same directory where the Home Assistant configuration is kept.

 <br>
 <img width="308" alt="Screenshot 2025-03-26 at 23 27 43" src="https://github.com/user-attachments/assets/9f1688af-8ec7-4fab-a8a2-bfd39ee8799c" />